 Which Carbine Is Best?

 The best carbines for home defense are based on either the AR or AK platforms.
 Each has its advantages and drawbacks, which are debated without end on the internet.
-The important factor for home defense is to choose a gun which fits the shooter(s) well, has easy to use controls, and is chambered for readily available ammunition.
+The important factor for home defense is to choose a gun that fits the shooter(s) well, has easy-to-use controls, and is chambered for readily available ammunition.

 Those who live in areas where modern semi-automatic carbines are prohibited by law should consider a lever-action or pump-action carbine.
 With practice, a user can fire them almost as fast as a semi-auto.
 Useful calibers for these weapons include .30-30 Winchester, .44 Magnum, and .308 Winchester.
 While levers and pumps don’t offer as high a magazine capacity, their extra range and easy handling make them worthwhile.

 Homeowners face more threats than ever before.
 They are the first people on the scene in any life or death encounter and are responsible for their family’s defense.

 To meet these threats, a homeowner should have three basic firearms: a shotgun, handgun, and carbine.
 Each is a tool for a specific job, yet each can do the other’s job if needed.
 It is better to have and not need, than to need and not have.

 Former Green Beret Larry Vickers Shows How to Use The Home Defense Carbine

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.